-The liquor store industry is a mature industry but has been helped significantly by drink driving laws and preference for new packaged drinks (e.g. mixed spirits) by the 18-30 year old age group.
+The liquor store industry is a mature industry but has been helped significantly by drink-driving laws and the preference for new packaged drinks (e.g. mixed spirits) by the 18-30 year-old age group.

-The independent liquor stores fall into two categories.
-In the past the bulk of liquor stores were independent stand-alone operators.
+Independent liquor stores fall into two categories.
+In the past, the bulk of liquor stores were independent stand-alone operators.
 However, the number of these liquor stores has fallen significantly as they have joined buying or marketing groups.
-This became necessary to obtain exposure in the market place and to compete on price with the two major players.
+This became necessary to obtain exposure in the marketplace and to compete on price with the two major players.